Atherton Tablelands Accommodation Farmstay Bed and Breakfast Accommodation

 Here at Barking Owl Retreat you wake to the sound of bird song and hopefully will also be lucky enough to hear the Barking Owl's soft wook-wook call as the sun sets.
 The photo below is a pair of Barking Owl's that have been heard most nights in winter 2011 and sometimes seen hunting around the duck pond near the house.
-At certain times of the year you can also see kangaroos grazing in the early mornings and late afternoons in the paddocks and on the roadsides in to our property.
+In the dryer seasons you can also see kangaroos grazing in the early mornings and late afternoons in the paddocks and on the roadsides in to our property.
 At times you can also see Bunny Rabbits, Barking Owls, and Barn Owls at night on the road into Barking Owl Retreat.

 Hosts Chris & Tanya Bassford